brianrice2/pitchfork/README.md

 ├── tests/                            <- Pytest unit tests
 │
 ├── app.py                            <- Flask wrapper for running the model
+├── Dockerfile_pipeline               <- Defines the Docker image for the data cleaning and
+|                                          modeling pipeline
-├── Dockerfile_pipeline               <- Defines the Docker image for the data cleaning & modeling pipeline ├── Dockerfile_python                 <- Defines the Docker image for ingesting data & creating database ├── Makefile                          <- Defines handy shortcuts for executing app functionality: ingesting
+├── Dockerfile_python                 <- Defines the Docker image for ingesting data & creating
+|                                          the database
+├── Makefile                          <- Defines handy shortcuts for executing app functionality:
-|                                          data, training a model, and running the web app
+|                                          ingesting data, training a model, and running the web app
 ├── requirements.txt                  <- Python package dependencies
 └── run.py                            <- Simplifies the execution of one or more of the src scripts
 ```